jacobxperez/rams/.github/CONTRIBUTING.md

 Polyfills, Houdini, and other similar technologies are all attempts to bypass the limitations of JavaScript and CSS.
 However, without the fundamental principles of design, their use becomes arbitrary.
-The developer; is trained to dominate his technology, while the designer; is forced to work within his limitations.By limiting or restricting the choices, the designer; is forced to prioritize the essentials, and because he has not; been trained as a developer, he uses his limitation with technology to discover new designs.
+The developer; is trained to dominate his technology, while the designer; is forced to work within his limitations.
+By limiting or restricting the choices, the designer; is forced to prioritize the essentials, and because he has not; been trained as a developer, he uses his limitation with technology to discover new designs.